ahnge/flavor-wave/README.md

   ;extension=gd
   ;extension=zip
 ```
-Just remove the ';'.
+Just remove the ";" .

 Done!!
-The application should now be running on your localhost:8000.
+The application should now be running on your localhost at port 8000.

 ## Features